Tensor PCA for Factor Models: Conclusion

 \section{Conclusion}

-Modern datasets are often multidimensional beyond the $2$-dimensional panel data structure used in traditional factor models and PCA.
-In this paper, we study a class of $d$-way factor models for high-dimensional tensor data which are a natural generalization of widely used $2$-way factor models.
-We show that the $d$-way factor models can be estimated with a variation of the PCA estimator which we call TPCA.
-Unlike the ALS algorithm, which is commonly used for this purpose, our TPCA does not involve solving a non-convex optimization problem and has a closed-form expression.
+Modern datasets are often multidimensional, extending beyond the $2$-dimensional panel data structures used in traditional factor models and PCA.
+In this paper, we study a class of $d$-way factor models for high-dimensional tensor data, which are a natural generalization of traditional $2$-way factor models.
+We demonstrate that $d$-way factor models can be estimated with a variation of PCA, which we call TPCA.
+This simple algorithm is optimal for the strong factor model.
+We also consider an improved iterative ALS algorithm which is optimal when the factors are moderately weak.

-We provide convergence rates and large sample approximations to distribution for our estimator, demonstrating its advantages over ALS.
-We also propose the first formal statistical test for the number of factors in a tensor factor model.
-We find that our tensor factor model provides an efficient dimensional reduction relatively to the naively pooled traditional factor models.
-At the same time, the model is parsimonious with easily identifiable factors and loadings in contrast to the tensor factor model based on the Tucker decomposition.
-These findings are supported by the extensive simulation results.
-Lastly, we also consider an empirical application to sorted portfolios.
+Additionally, we propose the first formal statistical test for the number of factors in a tensor factor model.
+Our findings indicate that the tensor factor model offers efficient dimensionality reduction compared to naively pooled traditional factor models.
+Simultaneously, the model is parsimonious with easily identifiable factors and loadings.
+These conclusions are supported by extensive simulation results.
+Lastly, we consider an empirical application to imputing missing firm characteristics.

-Interesting applications of the TPCA and our results could potentially include more refined panel data models with covariates, e.g.\ see \cite{freeman2022multidimensional} and \cite{beyhum2020factor} as well as causal inference and imputations with tensor data, see \cite{squires2022causal} and \cite{agarwal2020synthetic}.
+Interesting applications of TPCA and our results could potentially include more refined panel data models with covariates, e.g., see \cite{freeman2022multidimensional} and \cite{beyhum2020factor} as well as causal inference and imputations with tensor data; see \cite{agarwal2020synthetic}.

 {A.\arabic{equation}} \thetable{A.\arabic{table}} \thefigure{A.\arabic{figure}} \thesection{A.\arabic{section}} \thesubsection{A.\arabic{section}.\arabic{subsection}} \thepage{Appendix - \arabic{page}}